vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 <details>

-<summary>How do I get bonuses for registering in my personal account?</summary>
+<summary>How do I get bonuses for registering in my management console?</summary>

 [Bonuses](../concepts/balance#bonuses) are credited when registering a new account.
 Bonuses are credited after the activation of services in the project, when all the stages of [account confirmation](/en/intro/start/account-registration#2_confirm_your_account) have been completed.